 Our brain is complex and thoroughly interconnected.
 Each region of the brain governs certain functions that connect the nerves throughout your body.

-Hiking can help us get back that function, develop inter-connectivity in neuropathways, and continue to grow and develop your brain.
-Exercise in nature is known to increase blood flow throughout the brain, stimulating areas related to memory, executive functions, special awareness, and whole body movements.
+Hiking can act as therapy by helping us get back that function, develop interconnectivity in neuropathways, and continue to grow and develop our brain.
+Exercise in nature is known to increase blood flow throughout the brain, stimulating areas related to memory, executive functions, special awareness, and whole-body movements.

 The results are not the same as an exercise in busy or crowded city areas.
 It is a unique effect of the tranquility of nature.
 The brain is able to return to a naturally relaxed state and is not overwhelmed or distracted by excessive sensory stimuli.

 One of the most noteworthy changes that occur in the brain due to hiking is in the Limbic System.
 The limbic system pertains to several regions of the brain with closely interconnected functions.